Did You Know?

 State of Ohio Facts

-• In Ohio last year, 112 people died in 82 cases of domestic violence.
+• In Ohio last year, 144 people died in 85 cases of domestic violence

-• The youngest victim was 4 months old; the oldest was 92 years old.
+• The youngest victim was 4 months old; the oldest was 85 years old

-• 22% of deceased victims died from strangulation or traumatic brain injuries.
+• 25% of deceased victims died from strangulation or traumatic brain injuries

 Open Arms Facts

-• 45 adults and 46 children were provided with safe housing at our emergency shelter.
+• 52 adults and 45 children were provided with safe housing at our emergency shelter

 Learn more about how many we served last year by clicking the button below.

 “Open Arms provides a safe space for anyone in need, providing expert knowledge and resources, creating a community, helping women from all walks of life, being there 24/7 for anyone who has a crisis, I could go on and on!
-OA is such a blessing to our community!”
+OA is sThey helped me with a Civil Protection Order, Grand Jury, Trial, getting updates, list of resources, and overall peace of mind knowing there’s help.
+They don’t ignore potential opportunities to help.
+Staff messaged me to offer support.
+Very professional & thorough.

 – Survivor